satya-arjunan/visocyteold/Plugins/AdiosReaderStaging/README.md

 We have run this plugin as a demo on "Cooley", which is an ALCF (Argonne Leadership Computing Facility) machine.
-For simplicity, instead of visualizing the data through a Visocyte client, we implemented a Visocyte python script that reads each time-step from the simulation, applies the contour filter on it (on the value field) and writes out the resulting polydata.
+For simplicity, instead of visualizing the data through a ParaView client, we implemented a ParaView python script that reads each time-step from the simulation, applies the contour filter on it (on the value field) and writes out the resulting polydata.
 We ran 72 processes (6 nodes) of the simulation and 24 processes (2 nodes) of pvbatch.